davidcalikes/Late-Gigs/docs/README.md

 - __The Area Check__

-    * The Area Check feature ensures the user is aware of Late Gigs catchment area before proceding to either of the user surveys.
-Executed through options one and two from the 'Main Menu', the area check feature could save users the time and inconvenience of filling out their details if they do not operate within the apps service area.
+    * The Area Check feature ensures the user is aware of Late Gigs catchment area before proceeding to either of the user surveys.
+Executed through options one and two from the 'Main Menu', the area check feature could save users the time and inconvenience of filling out details if they do not operate within the apps service area.

     <br>